 - Video Card

-- HDD or spinning disks are those big heavy things that have been around for decades.
-An example is the Western Digital (WD) Black, which you might use to store data.
-Another example is the WD Blue (previously WD Green), which spins at 5400rpm instead of 7200rpm and is slower.
+- HDDs or spinning disks are those big heavy things that have been around for decades.
+They are one kind of SATA disk.
+An example is the Western Digital (WD) Black, which spins at 7200rpm.
+Another example is the WD Blue, which spins at 5400rpm and is slower.

-- Next step up is SSDs, small and oblong but squarish, rather like a big USB stick for a different purpose.
-They are faster and more expensive than HDDs and these days many people use them as their C Drives or boot disks.
-They can fit into an HDD drive slot with an adaptor, or they can have their own.
+- Standard SSDs are small and oblong but squarish, and also SATA.
+They don’t have moving parts and are rather like a big USB stick.
+They are faster and more expensive than HDDs and many people use them as their C Drives or boot disks.

-- SSDs can alternatively follow the PCIe standard.
-PCIe M.2 SSDs are more expensive than SATA SSDs and significantly faster.
+- NVMe M.2 SSDs are more expensive and significantly faster.

 - RAID 0 writes to all disks simultaneously and appears as one disk.
 The four disks make it four times as fast as a single disk but if one disk fails, you lose all the data on the RAID.

 - RAID 1 appears as two disks but each of those virtual disks contains two disks, one of which has a copy of the other disk.
 You lose no data if a disk fails and the speed is the same as a single disk.

 - RAID 5 appears as one disk, simultaneously writes to three disks and uses one disk for data validation.
 You should able to recover your data if a disk fails.
 It is about twice as fast as a single disk.

 - RAID 10 appears as one disk, simultaneously writes to two disks and uses two disks for data validation.
 You should able to recover your data if a disk fails and maybe also if two disks fail, depending on which ones.
 It is twice as fast as a single disk.

 - Some people have experienced problems with the reliability of HDD RAID but this has improved over the years, and SSD RAID should be more reliable than HDD RAID